Who am I?

 I am a postdoctoral researcher at the Ubiquitous Interaction Research Group, Department of Computer Science, University of Helsinki, where I received my Ph.D.
 I received a Master of Science in System Information Sciences from Tohoku University, Japan, and a Bachelor of Engineering in Digital Media Technology from Zhejiang University, China.

-My research interests include information visualization and human-centered AI.
+My research interests include Information Visualization, Human-Computer Interaction, and Human-Centered AI.

 Here are several projects I did.